 Entertaining Chidambaram’s plea against remand will set bad precedent says CBI

-New Delhi, Sep 04: The CBI told the Supreme Court that entertaining former finance minister P Chidambaram's plea challenging the remand orders of a trial court in the INX media corruption case would "set a very bad precedent".
+New Delhi, Sep 04: The CBI told the Supreme Court that entertaining former finance minister P Chidambaram's plea challenging the remand orders of a trial court in the INX Media corruption case would "set a very bad precedent".

-The probe agency sought dismissal of Chidambaram's plea and said all similarly placed accused would come directly to the top court, challenging the remand orders of the trial court "as liberty of other citizen would not be less important than of petitioner (P Chidambaram)".
+The probe agency sought dismissal of Chidambaram's plea and said all similarly placed accused would come directly to the top court, challenging the remand orders of the trial court "as liberty of other citizens would not be less important than of petitioner (P Chidambaram)".

-The affidavit of CBI was filed before a bench of Justices R Banumathi and A S Bopanna, which directed that Chidambaram would remain in the CBI custody till September 5 and listed his plea for hearing on Thursday.
+The affidavit of CBI was filed before a bench of Justices R Bhanumathi and A S Bopanna, which directed that Chidambaram would remain in the CBI custody till September 5 and listed his plea for hearing on Thursday.

 Solicitor General Tushar Mehta, filed the affidavit on the plea of Chidambaram in which he has challenged the non-bailable warrant (NBW) issued against him and the subsequent remand orders passed by the trial court.